"We need Windward all over the country, because there is no school like it." - Dr. Sally Shaywitz

 Hugh Jackman, with the assistance of energetic auctioneer CK Swett, kicked off the live auction of once-in-a-lifetime experiences and vacation packages.
 Guests also enjoyed delicious fare, as well as a trove of silent auction items including vacation packages, cultural events, jewelry, sports activities, and much more.
 CK Swett ended the auction with a lively and spirited paddle raise for financial aid that took money raised to a new, historic level.

-Others in attendance included Deborra-lee Furness, Jackie and Mortimer Sackler, His Royal Highness Pavlos of Greece, Sybil Kleinrock Yurman & David Yurman, Dr. Maryanne Wolf, Gillian and Bob Steel, Patty & Russell Wolff, Suna & Scott Maslin, Martha & Rich Handler, Jenny & Michael Price, Mary & Philip Erdoes, and Amanda & Rob Lowenthal.
+Others in attendance included Deborra-lee Furness, His Royal Highness Pavlos of Greece, Sybil Kleinrock Yurman & David Yurman, Dr. Maryanne Wolf, Gillian and Bob Steel, Patty & Russell Wolff, Suna & Scott Maslin, Martha & Rich Handler, Jenny & Michael Price, Mary & Philip Erdoes, and Amanda & Rob Lowenthal.

 About The Windward School

 Windward is a coeducational, independent day school with three campuses in White Plains, NY, and New York City, dedicated to providing a proven instructional program for children with language-based learning disabilities.
 Windward is committed to helping students achieve their full potential in preparation for a successful return to a mainstream educational environment.
 To meet these goals, the School provides ongoing training to its faculty based on the most current research and shares its expertise with the parent body, other educators, and the broader community.
 For more information, go to thewindwardschool.org and interact with us on Facebook, Twitter, and Instagram.